 Objective Tasks Responsibility 1.
 Information Objective - Council has a thorough understanding of existing systems and natural drainage conditions and are able to make proactive decisions1 regarding stormwater.
 Task areas: 1.
 Gather and compile information (both reticulation and natural drainage - see below); 2.
 Communicate it in an easy to understand way (e.g. GIS map layers; tables); 3.
 Make sure information is accessible and kept up-to-date.
-Information needed: Reticulated systems - • Location of Council network; • Capacity of that network; • Identification of 'problem' - capacity restricted or bottlenecks - areas; • Urban Drainage Areas (UDAs); • Location of programmed upgrades; • Timing of programmed upgrades; • Development Contribution (DC) collection areas.
+Information needed: Reticulated systems - • Location of Council network; • Capacity of that network; • Identification of 'problem' -capacity restricted or bottlenecks - areas; • UDAs; • Location of programmed up-grades; • Timing of programmed upgrades; • DC collection areas.
 Natural drainage - • Soil type - permeability; • Groundwater tables; • Topography; • Areas where soakage is not appropriate; • Areas where there may be other stormwater drainage issues (steep slopes, instable etc); • Water bodies, gullies and drainage features.
 Reticulation - Engineering Natural drainage - Environmental Information GIS - Information Services 2.
 Acceptable Solutions Objective 2 - All staff across all departments agree on, have access to, and a good understanding of, the available solutions for stormwater disposal under any set of circumstances.
-Task areas: 1.
-Identify range of potential development scenarios; 2.
-Outline possible responses and solutions for each scenario, including when, where and how Low impact Design (LID) solutions might be appropriate and acceptable; 3.
-Discuss and agree on responses and solutions; 4.
-Map out the consents and Reticulated solutions, including LID - Engineering, Environmental Information and Policy Planning On-site solutions - Engineering, Environmental Information and Consents and Policy Planning engineering design/plan approval processes, and legal implications of each accepted design solution, in terms of the requirement to obtain a discharge consent (i.e. to ensure that on-going responsibilities have been clearly defined); Compile and communicate within Council and to the public; Update TRMP and ES accordingly.
-TRMP Plan Changes - Policy Engineering Services update - Engineering Guidelines and updated application forms - Consents 3.
+Identify range of potential development scenarios; Outline possible responses and solutions for each scenario, including when, where and how LID solutions might be appropriate and acceptable; Discuss and agree on responses and solutions; Map out the consents and engineering design/plan approval processes, and legal implications of each accepted design solution, in terms of the requirement to obtain a discharge consent (i.e. to ensure that on-going Reticulated solutions, including LID - Engineering, El and Policy Planning On-site solutions - Engineering, El and Consents and Policy Planning TRMP Plan Changes - Policy ES update - responsibilities have been clearly defined); 5.
+Compile and communicate within Council and to the public; 6.
+Update TRMP and ES accordingly.
+Engineering Guidelines and updated application forms - Consents 3.
 Council Discharge Consent(s) Objective 3 - Council holds discharge consents for all of its reticulated stormwater discharges, the effects of which are no more than minor.
-2. 3.
-Appoint a consents application project team; Draft project brief; Identify key implications of process; Gain Council (political) buy-in to process, including any necessary up-grades; Establish work programme and resource/funding inputs; Prepare and lodge appropriate consents.
-Project Team - Engineering, Planning Consents, Environmental Information Resource Consent Application - Engineering Activity Management Plan/LTCCP alignment - Engineering
+Appoint a consents application project team; Draft project brief; Identify key implications of process; Gain Council (political) buy-in to process, including any necessary upgrades; Establish work programme and resource/funding inputs; Prepare and lodge appropriate consents.
+Project Team - Engineering, Planning Consents, EI Resource Consent Application - Engineering AMP/LTCCP alignment - Engineering